Log Burner Installation Cost

 £85

-Time frames are different for every project, but for a standard installation of a stove will take 1 - 2 days, where a full renovation can take 5 - 7 days.
+Time frames are different for every project, but for a standard installation of a stove will take 1 to 2 days, whereas a full renovation can take 5 to 7 days.

 A twin wall flue is used when there’s no existing chimney.
 It creates a chimney system to remove toxic gases from the log burner to the outside.
 It’s manufactured from metal piping (available in chrome or black finish) and costs around £70 a metre.